About the Great Oaks Foundation

 The Great Oaks (GO) Foundation is a non-profit organization with the mission of launching and supporting a network of 6-12th grade charter schools that prepare students for postsecondary success through high-dosage tutoring coupled with outstanding classroom instruction.
 By design, GO’s schools contribute to the vitality of the urban neighborhoods where they are located by attracting and creating social, human, and investment capital.

 The mission of the Great Oaks Charter Schools is to provide students with multiple pathways to postsecondary success in the career of their choosing.
 At Great Oaks, we are committed to providing a rigorous academic program, fostering a positive school culture and building authentic relationships with families.
 We are seeking hard-working, tenacious people who share the belief that all students deserve a high-quality education.
 What sets Great Oaks schools apart from other college preparatory charter schools is a high-dosage tutoring model provided by the Great Oaks Fellows, a selective cadre of recent college graduates who tutor and mentor every student in the school.
-This is a crucial strategy in Great Oaks schools to improve achievement and prepare teachers to work in our schools.
+In partnership with AmeriCorps, Great oaks has successfully partnered and replicated our model across school sites in New York City; Newark, NJ; Bridgeport, CT; Baltimore, MD; and Wilmington, DE.

 To learn more about Great Oaks https://greatoakscharter.org/

-The Great Oaks Foundation Program Manager, Education Data Systems & Strategy will support the network in developing, implementing, managing, and supporting student and staff data and information systems as well as integrated digital learning products used in the classroom.
-Reporting to the Senior National Director of Data Systems & Strategy, the Program Manager will work in close partnership with the Deputy Director of Data Systems & Strategy, as well as school-based Directors of Operations, Directors of Data, and instructional leaders.
-The Program Manager will be an integral part of realizing our goal to develop an integrated data system that seamlessly and securely connects our educational data in order to generate powerful analytics and visuals so that educators at every level of the Great Oaks organization can make data-driven decisions to improve student outcomes.
-They will also be crucial in supporting schools with the various components of enabling distance learning through the COVID-19 pandemic.
+The Great Oaks Foundation Data Analyst, Education Data Systems & Strategy will support the Great Oaks Network in developing, implementing, managing, and supporting student and staff data and information systems as well as integrated digital learning products used in the classroom.
+Reporting to the Senior National Director of Data Systems & Strategy, the Data Analyst will work in close partnership with the Deputy Director of Data Systems & Strategy, as well as school-based Directors of Operations, Directors of Data, and instructional leaders.
+The Data Analyst will be an integral part of realizing our goal to develop an integrated data system that seamlessly and securely connects our educational data in order to generate powerful analytics and visuals so that educators at every level of the Great Oaks organization can make data-driven decisions to improve student outcomes.
+They will also be crucial in supporting schools with the various components of enabling distance learning through the COVID-19 pandemic and transitioning back to in-person learning.

-The ideal candidate is a project manager with an excellent grasp of data and digital technologies that are commonly used in K-12 education.
-The candidate is someone who will thrive on an entrepreneurial and growing team, is a leader who anticipates system and database needs and proactively takes action before issues arise, and has demonstrated success working in schools, strong knowledge of technology systems for curriculum and design and implementation and the passion to lead and support others in a fast-paced environment.
-They are willing to go above and beyond each day to serve schools, and are ready to pitch in wherever they are needed.
+The ideal Data Analyst candidate would excel in data coding, have strong analytical skills, and some knowledge of data engineering.
+The candidate is an excellent project manager with a grasp of data and digital technologies that are commonly used in K-12 education.
+This person is someone who will thrive being part of an entrepreneurial and growing team, is a leader who anticipates system and database needs and proactively takes action before issues arise, and has demonstrated success working in schools, strong knowledge of technology systems for curriculum and design and implementation and the passion to lead and support others in a fast-paced environment.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: